raquo/Airstream/README.md

 If you do not take special action, Airstream observables will generally (but not always, we'll get to that) pass through the errors to their observers untouched.
 Eventually the error will reach one or more external Observers.

 When an error reaches an external observer, its `onError` method will handle it.
-If you didn't specify `onError` (e.g. if you used the `Observer(onNext)` factory to create an observer) or if your `onError` partial function is not defined for a given error, Airstream will report this error as unhandled.
+If you didn't specify `onError` (e.g. if you used the `Observer(onNext)` factory to create an observer) or if your `onError` partial function is not defined for a given error, Airstream will report this error as _unhandled_.

 You can get notified about unhandled errors by registering a callback using `AirstreamError.registerUnhandledErrorCallback(fn: Throwable => Unit)`.
 Similarly, you can unregister it using `AirstreamError.unregisterUnhandledErrorCallback(fn: Throwable => Unit)`.

-By default Airstream registers `AirstreamErrors.consoleErrorCallback` to log all errors to the console.
-You can unregister it and/or register more callbacks.
+By default Airstream registers `AirstreamErrors.consoleErrorCallback` to log all errors to the console because there is nothing worse than silently swallowed unhandled errors.
+You can unregister it and/or register more callbacks, e.g. to terminate your program, or to report the error to a service like Sentry.

-Now let's get deeper into each step of this process.
+Now let's dive deeper into each step of this process.

 ##### User Input is Generally Guarded Against Exceptions

-Airstream specifically guards user (developer) inputs that are used to build observables from exceptions.
-For example, if the `project` function that you provided to `stream.map(project)` throws an exception, this resulting stream will emit an error, kick-starting this whole error handling process.
+Airstream guards from exceptions almost all user (developer) inputs that are used to build observables.
+For example, if the `project` function that you provided to `stream.map(project)` throws an exception, the resulting stream will emit an error, kick-starting this whole error handling process.

 However, user inputs that are supposed to return a `Try` are assumed to not throw.
-Various class constructors that are public but generally not intended to be used directly can also have params that are not guarded against exceptions.
+Various class constructors that are public but not intended to be used directly can also have params that are not guarded against exceptions.

-For clarity, every Airstream method and constructor available to you has a Scaladoc comment reaffirming which of its parameters are guarded or not.
+For clarity, every Airstream method and constructor available to you has a Scaladoc comment reaffirming whether its parameters are guarded or not.

 ##### Errors Do Not Affect Propagation